-On February 25th, 1989, an oil man named Jerry Jones got a bargain on the Dallas Cowboys, actually his second choice for an NFL team to buy, after the San Diego Chargers.
-Jones intended to purchase that team way back in 1967, but as the story goes, he opted not to after his father advised against it.
-Then, more than 20 years later, he went back to the well and ended up the owner of the Dallas Cowboys for $60 million – an investment that has more than paid off 30 years later, as the team is worth some $5 billion and ranks as the most valuable team in all of sports.
+On February 25th, 1989, an oil man named Jerry Jones got a serious bargain on the Dallas Cowboys.
+And the Cowboys were actually a consolation prize.
+Jerry's dream choice for an NFL team was the San Diego Chargers.
+Jones intended to purchase the Charges way back in 1967, but as the story goes, he opted not to after his father told him it was a bad investment.